alex3305/forgejo-runner-dind/README.md

 > [!NOTE]
 > Privileged mode is required for Docker in Docker to function properly.
 This is explained in [docker-library/docker#151](https://github.com/docker-library/docker/issues/151#issuecomment-483185972) and [docker-library/docker#281](https://github.com/docker-library/docker/issues/281#issuecomment-744766015).
 However this is still a security issue thats need to treated appropriately.

-> [!TIP]
-> There is also a podman variant image that is equally as usable!

 ## Configuration

 This section contains the required setup configuration.
 For usage and more advanced configuration see below.